lettergram/parse-uspto-xml/README.md

 You can edit the `filename` variable in the python file `parse_patent.py` to match the unzipped file.
 Inside that file are typically thousands of patents which can be parsed for the given week.

-Using the `parse_patent.py` if you add a directory with a `/` at the end all the .xml files will be loaded as well.
+Using the `parse_patent.py` if you add a it will load all the  .xml files.